Xi always close to people - ExBulletin

 With people in mind, Xi feels very happy whenever he knows that people’s living standards are constantly improving.

-During an inspection tour of the northwest China Ningxia Hui Autonomous Region in July 2016Xi visited a villager of Hui Hai Guobao ethnicity.
+During an inspection tour of the northwest China Ningxia Hui Autonomous Region in July 2016Xi visited the home of an ethnic Hui Hai Guobao villager.

 Xi’s footsteps have even reached the northern border of China.
 In January 2014Xi visited soldiers stationed along the China-Mongolia border ahead of the upcoming traditional Chinese Lunar New Year.

-On the way to the border, the president got out of his car to chat with a team of soldiers on patrol, expressing his gratitude for battling bad weather to protect the country.
+On the way to the border, the president got out of his car to chat with a team of soldiers on a patrol mission, expressing his gratitude to them for battling bad weather to protect the country.

 Link: https://youtu.be/XNZdu4AOGCw